Consider Phlebas: Plot summary

 Having now changed his appearance to mimic that of the CAT captain, Horza follows him back to the CAT, kills him and returns to the CAT meeting the few remaining original crew.
 He is introduced to a newly recruited member, whom he recognises as a disguised Perosteck Balveda.
 Culture agents outside try to capture the ship.
 Horza manages to lift off and as the fugitives warp away from Vavatch, they see the evacuated Orbital destroyed by the Culture warships to prevent it from falling into enemy hands.
-Balveda reveals Horza's identity and he convinces the crew to carry out his mission.
+Balveda reveals Horza's identity, but he convinces the crew to carry out his mission.
 A sentient Vavatch drone, Unaha-Closp, has been trapped on the ship and reluctantly joins the team.

-They land on Schar's World and search for the Mind in the Command System, a complex of subterranean train stations formerly part of a nuclear missile complex.
+They land on Schar's World and search for the Mind in the Command System, a complex of subterranean railway stations formerly part of a nuclear missile complex.
 These were built by the inhabitants of Schar before their extinction.
+Horza has kept Balveda alive, and she is taken with the rest of the crew into the complex.
 They soon discover that the Mind is being hunted by a pair of Idiran soldiers who have killed all the Changers stationed on the planet, and who regard Horza and his crew as enemies, having no knowledge of the Changers' alliance with the Idirans.
-Horza has kept Balveda alive, and she is taken into the complex.
 The CAT's crew encounter the Idirans in one of the Command System stations, and after a firefight apparently kill one and capture the other.
-After tracking the Mind to another station, the drone Unaha-Closp discovers it hiding in the reactor car of a Command System train.
+After tracking the Mind to another station, they discover it hiding in the reactor car of a Command System train.
 The second Idiran, who had been mortally wounded but not killed, sets one of the trains for a collision course to the station.
 The captured Idiran, Xoxarle, frees himself and in the ensuing impact and firefight the remaining members of the Clear Air Turbulence are killed.
 Horza pursues Xoxarle and is fatally injured, but the Idiran is killed by Balveda.

-Horza dies soon after Balveda gets him to the surface and the Mind is returned to the Culture.
-In an epilogue, the Mind becomes a starship, and names itself the Bora Horza Gobuchul.
+Horza dies soon after Balveda gets him to the surface, and the Mind is returned to the Culture.
+In an epilogue, the Mind becomes a starship, and reveals having taken the name Bora Horza Gobuchul.